TOILmodular/EurorackMultiStagePhaser/README.md

 The selection of stages has loosely been inspired by the AJH SYNTH Next Phase module.

-There is a [YouTube video](https://youtu.be/MpHdmQVAfss) available, showing a demonstration of the sound from my module.
+There is a [YouTube video](https://youtu.be/MpHdmQVAfss) available, showing a demonstration of the sound with my module.

 ## Module Built and PCBs
 If you want to build the module yourself, I uploaded the schematics, the BOM and a set of Gerber files.